 Aspirin is a salicylate (sa-LIS-il-ate).
 It works by reducing substances in the body that cause pain, fever, and inflammation.
 Caffeine is a central nervous system stimulant.
 It relaxes muscle contractions in blood vessels to improve blood flow.
-Dihydrocodeine is related to codeine.
-It is an opioid pain medication.
-An opioid is sometimes called a narcotic.
+Dihydrocodeine is related to codeine, an opioid pain medication (sometimes called a narcotic).

 Dihydrocodeine can slow or stop your breathing, and may be habit-forming.
-MISUSE OF THIS MEDICINE CAN CAUSE ADDICTION, OVERDOSE, OR DEATH, especially in a child or other person using the medicine without a prescription.
+MISUSE OF Synalgos-DC CAN CAUSE ADDICTION, OVERDOSE, OR DEATH, especially in a child or other person using the medicine without a prescription.

 Taking this medicine during pregnancy may cause life-threatening withdrawal symptoms in the newborn.

 Fatal side effects can occur if you use this medicine with alcohol, or with other drugs that cause drowsiness or slow your breathing.

 Before taking this medicine

 Aspirin may cause stomach or intestinal bleeding, which can be fatal.
 This can occur without warning while you are taking this medicine.

 You should not use this medicine if you are allergic to aspirin, caffeine, or dihydrocodeine, or if you have: